- Jiddu Krishnamurti (Author)

 Why do we keep pursuing pleasure then?

-At the psychological level, there is are desires and then there are thoughts based on that desire.
+At the psychological level, there are desires, and then there are thoughts based on those desires.

 The author says that thoughts want to repeat a pleasurable experience.